xangma/ML_RF/README.md

 ####settings.py
 Contains all settings for program.
 Is quite particular so be careful.
 Can swap out filters/colours as needed.

+13/7/16
+- Added option to get images of each class, ones where the MLA got it right, nearly got it right, and got it really wrong.
+Places them in a temp folder and labels with MLA guess (good is prob > 0.9, ok is between 0.45 and 0.55, and bad is < 0.1), class, OBJID, and SPECZ.

 12/7/16
 - Added option to assess feature importances of each class compared to the others.
 Shows a crude plot.